emanuelefavero/mini-game/README.md

 ## How to play

 1. Click the play button or press the space bar to start the game
-2. Use the arrow keys on Desktop or swipe on mobile to move the player left and right
+2. Use the arrow keys on desktop or swipe on mobile to move the player left and right
 3. Avoid the obstacles

 > Note: The enemies will move faster as you progress through the game